 There are plenty of aspects to consider before taking the big leap: when should you head off overseas?
 And how do you decide where to go, and for how long?
-With 46% of people aged 21 to 23 in the UK having completed at least one internship, don’t get left behind your peers!
+For information on all of the above, and much more, read our guide below:

 Before even deciding where to do your internship, you need to think about when you’re going to fit it in.
 Here are three examples that might help you make your mind up:

 Before starting university